pingcap/docs-cn/system-variables.md

 > **Warning:**
 >
-> Starting from v6.6.0, this variable will be deprecated, and TiDB will use the [Metadata Lock](/metadata-lock.md) feature by default to avoid the `Information schema is changed` error.
+> Starting from v6.5.0, this variable is deprecated, and TiDB uses the [Metadata Lock](/metadata-lock.md) feature by default to avoid the `Information schema is changed` error.
+Note that this variable is planned to be removed in v6.6.0.

 - Scope: SESSION | GLOBAL
 - Persists to cluster: Yes